clausehound/clausehound-blog/content/blog/make-sure-your-actions-are-consistent-with-your-nda-or-risk-waiving-all-confidentiality/index.md

 author: rajah@cobaltcounsel.com
 tags: ["NDA","Safeguarding Requirements","Handling Confidential Information","Commercial Activities","Rajah"]
 date: 2016-02-02 12:08:36
-description: "Links from this article:Read the full article here.It would be prudent to clearly lay out in an NDA how confidential informati..."
+description: "This articles outlines the importance of following conventions set forth in an NDA to prevent the loss of confidentiality."

 ---